material-components/material-components-android/docs/components/BottomAppBar.md

 ### Making bottom app bars accessible

-Android's bottom app bar component APIs provide support for the navigation icon, action items, overflow menu and more for informing the user as to what each action performs.
+Android's bottom app bar component APIs provide support for the navigation icon, action items, overflow menu and more to tell the user what each action performs.
 While optional, their use is strongly encouraged.

 #### Content descriptions

-When using icons for navigation icons, action items and other elements of bottom app bars, you should set a content description on them so that screen readers like TalkBack are able to announce their purpose or action, if any.
+When using navigation icons, action items and other elements of bottom app bars, you should set a content description for them so that screen readers like TalkBack are able to announce their purpose or action.

 For an overall content description of the bottom app bar, set an `android:contentDescription` or use the `setContentDescription` method on the `BottomAppBar`.

-For the navigation icon, this can be achieved via the `app:navigationContentDescription` attribute or `setNavigationContentDescription` method.
+For the navigation icon, use the `app:navigationContentDescription` attribute or `setNavigationContentDescription` method.

-For action items and items within the overflow menu, the content description needs to be set in the menu:
+For action items and items within the overflow menu, set the content description in the menu:

 ```xml
 <menu ...>